hectorproko/Packer/Packer_To_AMI.md

 ```

 I have all these files in a directory named shared.
-This directory is set up to synchronize with the Vagrant virtual machine (VM).
-Specifically, the contents of the shared directory on the host are mirrored within the /home/vagrant/shared directory inside the VM.
+This directory is set up to synchronize with the **Vagrant** virtual machine (VM).
+Specifically, the contents of the shared directory on the host are mirrored within the `/home/vagrant/shared` directory inside the VM.

-The Vagrantfile contains the configuration that establishes this synchronization:
+The **Vagrant**file contains the configuration that establishes this synchronization:
 ``` bash
   config.vm.synced_folder "./shared", "/home/vagrant/shared"
 ```